SmartThingsCommunity/smartthings-cli/packages/cli/README.md

    	* `smartthings capabilities --help`,
    	* `smartthings capabilities:presentation --help`
    	* `smartthings capabilities:presentation:create --help`
-1. In general, the CLI accepts JSON data in YAML or JSON format and will output data in either format as well.
+1. The CLI accepts data in YAML or JSON format and can output data in either format as well as the default table format.
+1. Commands that take input accept stdin or a file specified by the `--input` (shortcut `-i`) flag.
+1. Commands that output data will output the data to stdout unless a file is specified the using `--output (shortcut `-o`) flag.
+1. When a command takes input and results in output, the format of the output will match the input format unless an output filename is specified using `--output` with a different extension.

 # Commands

-Commands are organized in a hierarchy that maps the API hierarchy.
+Commands are organized in a hierarchy that maps to the API hierarchy.

 <!-- commands -->
 * [`smartthings apps [ID]`](#smartthings-apps-id)